scholtz-gnome/brackenhurst-baptist-church/constitution/constitution.md

 1. As outlined in the church covenant (Annexure A), church members shall be privileged and expected to participate in and contribute to the ministry and life of the church, consistent with God’s leading and with the member’s gifts, time, and God-given material resources.

 2. Only church members and persons undergoing the membership process shall be privileged to serve in the ministries of the church.
-Visiting members of likeminded churches and other non-members may serve the church’s ministry with the approval of the elders.
+Visiting members of like-minded churches and other non-members may serve the church’s ministry with the approval of the elders.
 Non-members may serve the church for the purposes of administration and professional consultation.

 3. Under the authority of Jesus Christ and the holy Scriptures, the church is governed by its members.
 Church members therefore have the privileged responsibility of exercising the keys to the Kingdom, to attend members’ meetings and vote on the election of officers, decisions regarding membership status, and any other matters that may be submitted to a vote.